 Leaving aside some aspects that have not met my expectations, the desert safari is a must-try experience when you visit the UAE, whether you choose to do this in Dubai or Abu Dhabi.

-What you need to know before booking a tour:
+What you need to know before booking a desert safari tour in Dubai

 Do a little research about who runs the tour that you want to reserve.
 Generally, you will find reviews on TripAdvisor or other booking platforms.